iniquitybbs/iniquity/packages/assets/README.md

 # Iniquity Assets

-The idea here is that this package can be used standalone.
+The idea here is that this package can be used standalone. as